You never expected to struggle with healing trauma, did you? One minute, you’re fine. The next minute, boom. It hits

 A month after the relapse, the bone marrow registry found and contacted my donor.
-And my donor responded, accepting the request.
+And my donor accepted the request.

 That was the most important connection of all.
 And the greatest act of love I received.

 Again, I’m no hero.
 But I really did have a choice.
 While I couldn’t influence my physical trauma, I could only heal my emotional trauma.

 I chose to move forward even when the odds fought against me.
 I chose to open my world to whatever came my way.
 I chose to welcome that tsunami of love, its force cracking me open, nourishing me.

 My relationships with friends and family deepened.
 The way I viewed myself radically changed as did my priorities.